People's democratic state

 A people's democratic state is a communist state formation.
-According to the Marxist–Leninist theory of people's democracy, it purportedly tries to transition society from a capitalist mode of production to a socialist mode of production after a successful people's democratic revolution.
+According to the Marxist–Leninist concept of people's democracy, a people's democratic state purportedly tries to transition society from a capitalist mode of production to a socialist mode of production after a successful people's democratic revolution.
 This process transforms the people's democratic state into a socialist state.

-According to Marxist–Leninist theorists, the people's democratic state is socialist-type state, but not a socialist state itself.
+According to some Marxist–Leninist theorists, the people's democratic state is socialist-type state, but not a socialist state itself.
 The form of government of people's democratic states is unified state power of the supreme state organ of power, under the leadership of the ruling communist party.
 Despite this, forms of government have not always been identical in different states, with some slight institutional differences.

 Laos is the only existing state that currently self-designates as a people's democratic state.

 Basic definition

 Soviet theorists developed two broad, though largely similar, definitions of a people's democracy.
 In 1955, Mark Rozental described it as a new political form that had emerged in parts of Europe and Asia following the defeat of Germany and Japan under a Soviet-led anti-fascist coalition, combined with the successes of national liberation movements.
 A year earlier, the Great Soviet Encyclopedia had defined a people's democracy in class terms, arguing that, depending on historical circumstances, it could embody either a proletarian dictatorship or a joint dictatorship of the proletariat and peasantry.
 The journal Bolshevik framed it differently, presenting a people's democracy as a "higher" form of democracy than bourgeois parliamentarism, marked by the participation of workers and peasants in state administration and the extension of political rights to the masses.
 Together, these definitions reveal three distinct emphases: Rozental stressed the historical forces that gave rise to these states, the Great Soviet Encyclopedia highlighted their class character, and Bolshevik emphasised their supposed democratic potential.

 Western scholars, by contrast, offered more varied interpretations.
 French academic George Vedel described a people's democracy as a regime in countries that had not advanced as far toward socialism as the Soviet Union, and thus could not be called "Soviet" in the proper sense.
 Georges Burdeau characterised it as a transitional form of government that sought to achieve a communist revolution through legal and orderly means.
 American scholar Zbigniew Brzezinski, later national security advisor to President Jimmy Carter, viewed a people's democracy as a hybrid system.
 Unlike the orthodox model of the proletarian dictatorship, he argued, political power in these states was formally shared among broad national coalitions and, in practice, rested on an alliance of workers and peasants, with neither class exercising full hegemony.
 For Brzezinski, a people's democratic state was therefore neither a conventional bourgeois state nor a fully developed socialist state.